Michael Kalichman, Ph.D.

 La Jolla, CA 92093-0612

-Higgins has a professional background in biotechnology research, project management, and business development.
-He has held positions at Invitrogen, Chiron, Idun Pharmaceuticals and most recently he was Executive VP for Business Development and Head of US Operations for BioMedica, Inc., a UK-based gene therapy company.
+He has a professional background in biotechnology research, project management, and business development.
+He is currently a member of Independent Citizen’s Oversight Committee, the governing board for California’s stem cell research agency.
+He has held positions at Invitrogen, Chiron, Idun Pharmaceuticals and was Executive VP for Business Development and Head of US Operations for BioMedica, Inc., a UK-based gene therapy company.
 Higgins has served as Adjunct Associate Professor of Biology at SDSU and as an Instructor in the biotech technician training program at SD City College.
 Higgins has volunteered for various community-oriented organizations including Positive Prevention, Rolling Readers, SD Museum of Natural History, the North Park Community Association, and Water Station.
 He served as foreman of the 2006/2007 San Diego County Grand Jury.
-Currently he is a Scientific Advisor for iDiverse, a SD biotech company, serves on the steering committee of the MLK All People’s Breakfast, and is the President of the Board of Directors of the ACLU of San Diego and Imperial Counties.
+Currently he is a Scientific Advisor for iDiverse, a SD biotech company, serves on the steering committee of the MLK All People’s Breakfast, and is the former President of the Board of Directors of the ACLU of San Diego and Imperial Counties.
 Higgins earned his Ph.D. in molecular biology and genetics from the University of Rochester followed by a postdoctoral fellowship at the National Cancer Institute.

-She teaches Bioethics at California Western School of Law, where she is an adjunct faculty member.
-In addition to her work as a Master of the Bench with the American Inns of Court over the last twenty years, she has lectured and published numerous articles in the area of civil litigation.
-She is a member of American Board of Trial Advocates and has participated as a lecturer in their Masters at Trial program.
-She is a member of the Board of Trustees of the San Diego Humane Society and is licensed to fly helicopters and single engine aircraft.
+She has taught Bioethics at California Western School of Law, where she is an adjunct faculty member.
+In addition to her work as a Master of the Bench with the American Inns of Court, she lectured and published numerous articles in the area of civil litigation.
+She participated as a lecturer in their Masters at Trial program, was a member of the Board of Trustees of the San Diego Humane Society, and is licensed to fly helicopters and single engine aircraft.